openhoat/servedown/README.md

 ### TOC support

-Table of contents is dynamically generated from the level 2 headers of markdown contents.
+Table of contents is dynamically generated from the level 2 headers of markdown contents, look at mydocs theme template example to see how TOC is rendered.

 ### Web sequence diagrams support